kaascevich/kaascevich.github.io/src/content/posts/macbookair61-part-1.md

 ### `wpa_supplican't`

 So, long story short[^4]: `wpa_supplicant` is the thing NixOS uses by default to manage Wi-Fi connections.
 Apparently, it sucks.
 (At least, for me, it does.)

 `iwd` worked a whole lot better for me, and was also a whole lot easier to use from the command line.
-The primary downside is that you can't specify connections declaratively in your configuration, but since this is an inherently portable device, it's easier to just connect to networks on-the-fly with `iwctl` or the GUI like you would on macOS.
+The primary downside is that you can't specify connections declaratively in your configuration, but since this is an inherently portable device, it's easier to just connect to networks on-the-fly with `iwctl` or the GUI.

 So, I added this to my `iso.nix`: